NMHU-SSD/Alcoves/README.md

 Use modal popup or lightbox for images in gallery - https://photoswipe.com/

-filter image data by artist - list.js or similar
+filter image data by artist - simple show/hide functionality or use list.js or similar filter library

 use of template engine to auto populate templates - handlebars.js + html5 storage (or Vuejs without node)